UK trade: October 2024

 Since the UK left the EU on 31 January 2020, the arrangements for how the UK trades with the EU changed.

 HM Revenue and Customs (HMRC) implemented some data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
-We have made adjustments to our estimates of goods imports from the EU in 2021 and 2022 to account for these changes.
-However, a structural break remains in the full time series for goods imports from, and exports to, the EU from January 2021.
+We have made adjustments to our estimates of goods imports from the EU in 2021 and 2022 to account for these changes, however a structural break remains in the full time series for goods imports from and exports to the EU from January 2021.

 Data sources

 Data from HMRC make up over 90% of trade in goods value and are the main source for this release.
 Data from the quarterly International Trade in Services (ITIS) Survey make up over 50% of trade in services data.
-View our UK Trade Quality and Methodology Information (QMI) for more detail.
+View our UK Trade Quality and Methodology Information (QMI) report for more detail.

 Method